jonathanlocke/jonathanlocke.github.io/_posts/2021-10-01-microservices.md

 By employing this principle we avoid getters and setters, and our abstraction does not "leak".

-For example, below we see a request handler, *DivideRequest*, that divides two numbers.
+Below we see a request handler, *DivideRequest*, that divides two numbers.
 The request contains a dividend and a divisor.
 Its *onRequest()* method produces the response, which is implemented by the nested class *DivideResponse*.
 The response has access to the dividend and the divisor in the outer request class.
 So, it can create the response quotient in its constructor:

     public DivideResponse()
     {